SEOJAEHWA/aosp-image-pick-android/README.md

 ```
 This library depends on Android Support Library `27.0.2` so you should use `compileSdkVersion 27` or higher.

 ## How to use

-Your Activity or Fragmrent(v4) implement the PickImage.OnPickedPhotoUriCallback
+Your Activity or Fragmrent(v4) implement the PickImage.OnPickedPhotoUriCallback to get result.
 ```java
 public class SampleActivity extends Activity implements PickImage.OnPickedPhotoUriCallback {
     @Override